tomasbasham/ratelimit/README.rst

 Usage
 -----

-To use this package you simply have to declare the decorator before the method you wish to rate limit:
+To use this package simply decorate any function that makes an API call:

 .. code:: python